PYROP3/Furroke/README.md

   --hide-raspiwifi-instructions
                         Hide RaspiWiFi setup instructions from the splash screen.
   --hide-splash-screen, --headless
                         Headless mode.
-Don't launch the splash screen/player on the patake server --high-quality        Download higher quality video.
+Don't launch the splash screen/player on the Furroke server --high-quality        Download higher quality video.
 Note: requires ffmpeg and may cause CPU, download speed, and other performance issues
   --logo-path LOGO_PATH
                         Path to a custom logo image file for the splash screen.
 Recommended dimensions ~ 2048x1024px -u URL, --url URL     Override the displayed IP address with a supplied URL.
 This argument should include port, if necessary
-  --hide-overlay        Hide overlay that shows on top of video with patake QR code and IP --admin-password ADMIN_PASSWORD
+  --hide-overlay        Hide overlay that shows on top of video with Furroke QR code and IP --admin-password ADMIN_PASSWORD
                         Administrator password, for locking down certain features of the web UI such as queue editing, player controls, song editing, and system shutdown.
 If unspecified, everyone is an admin.